 The options are endless when it comes to VIPKid background ideas for your classroom.
 Some teachers have lots of space (and money) to invest into their VIPKid classroom background.

 But, most of us don’t.
-In fact, if you are like me, you’ve started teaching (or are getting ready to teach) with VIPKid to help your family financially.
+In fact, if you’re like me, you’ve started teaching (or are getting ready to teach) with VIPKid to help your family financially.

-So, I’ve compiled my favorite VIPKid background ideas that are optimal for every space and perfect for traveling teachers and budget-conscious teachers.
+So, I’ve compiled my favorite VIPKid background ideas that are optimal for every space and perfect for traveling teachers as well as budget-conscious teachers.
 These are 10 of the best ways to make a creative background for VIPKid on a budget.

 This post contains affiliate links.
 If you click and make a purchase, I receive a commission.
 However, I ONLY recommend products that I love (or would love to have!)
 For more information, you can read my full disclosure policy.